Aleksandra Hornik

 Aleksandra Hornik (born 17 December 1996) is a Polish orienteer.
 She was born in Poznań.

 Career

 As a junior, she won a silver medal in the middle at the 2016 Junior World Championships in Engadin.

+Competing in Orienteering at the 2019 Military World Games in Wuhan, she won a bronze medal in the middle distance, following the disqualification of several Chinese runners for organized cheating.

+Competing at the 2024 World Orienteering Championships in Edinburgh, she placed fourth in the sprint final, five seconds behind bronze winner Natalia Gemperle.